omise/omise-go/README.md

 ### Handling `nil`s

-For **requests** to the Omise API: Where optional parameters are concerned, empty values are considered as not sending the value.
+For **REQUESTS**: Where optional parameters are concerned, empty values are considered as not sending the value.
 Except where doing so may have undesirable implications.

-For **responses** from the Omise API: Optional fields always use nillable types.
+For **RESPONSES**: Optional fields always use nillable types.
 For example, an optional `string` field will have type `*string`.

 ### Test keys